SreelekshmiS972005/Heart-disease-prediction-app/README.md

-Heart Disease Prediction with Machine Learning in Python

-The project builds a Heart Disease Prediction app using Machine Learning (ML) with Python.
-In the video, they develop a complete workflow that includes data analysis, model training, and a user-friendly interface.
+ ❤️ Heart Disease Prediction using Machine Learning

+This project predicts the likelihood of heart disease using Machine Learning techniques.
+The model is trained on medical dataset features such as age, cholesterol, blood pressure, and other health indicators.
+A Streamlit web application is used to provide an interactive user interface for prediction.

-Key Features
+ 🚀 Features
-.
-Machine Learning Model Training
-.Data Analysis and Preprocessing
-.User Input Interface
-.
-Prediction Out
-.
-Built with Python & Streamlit
-.Interactive and Easy to Use
+- Data preprocessing and analysis
+- Model training and evaluation
+- Heart disease prediction
+- Interactive Streamlit web app

+ 🛠 Technologies Used
+- Python
+- Pandas & NumPy
+- Scikit-learn
+- Matplotlib & Seaborn
+- Plotly
+- Streamlit

+ 📁 Project Files
+- 'training_notebook.ipynb' – Model training and evaluation
+- 'heart_app.py' – Streamlit web application
+- 'heart.csv' – Dataset
+- 'requirements.txt' – Required Python libraries

+ ⚙️ How to Run

+Install the required libraries and run:  streamlit run heart_app.py

+ 📌 Project By
+Sreelekshmi S